Articles in Famous Felines are written by

 Wilberforce

-Wilberforce the cat at 10 Downing Street Wilberforce was just a kitten when he was acquired from the Hounslow branch of the RSPCA in 1973, when Edward Heath was prime minister.
-The black-and-white cat proved to be a terrific mouser; he also outlasted several prime ministers.
+Wilberforce the cat at 10 Downing Street Wilberforce the cat entering Downing Street Wilberforce was just a kitten when he arrived from the Hounslow branch of the RSPCA in 1973 during Prime Minister Edward Heath's tenure.
+He was appointed the Office Manager's cat, with a suitable living allowance.
+The black-and-white feline proved to be a terrific mouser; he also outlasted several later prime ministers as well as Heath.
+The policeman on security duty at the front door of Number 10 had instructions to ring the bell for Wilberforce whenever he wanted to enter (right).
 Margaret Thatcher is reputed to have bought him a tin of sardines in Moscow when she was visiting a supermarket there.
 When he made a TV appearance with her, it was Wilberforce who received more fan mail!
-Sir Bernard Ingham said that the cat caused him, as an asthmatic, some trouble when he came to work on Monday mornings as Wilberforce 'lounged on my desk over the weekend in between mouse-catching duties'.
-Wilberforce retired in 1986, after 13 years of loyal service, and went to live in the country, where he apparently devoted his time to dominating a large dog!
+Thatcher's chief press secretary, Bernard Ingham, said the cat caused him, as an asthmatic, some trouble when he came to work on Monday mornings as Wilberforce 'lounged on my desk over the weekend in between mouse-catching duties'.
+Wilberforce retired in 1986, after 13 years of loyal service, and went to live with a retired caretaker from No. 10 in the country, where he apparently devoted his time to dominating a large dog!
 He died in his sleep on 19 May 1988 and gained numerous appreciative obituaries in the press.
 A painting of Wilberforce can be seen at the end of this article.

 Humphrey